Rob Langer: Career

+Langer did national service in the early 1970s.
+During that time he played district cricket for South Melbourne.

-Langer made his first class debut in 1973-74 for West Australia against New Zealand, scoring 42 and 20.
+Langer made his first class debut in 1973–74 for Western Australia against New Zealand, scoring 42 and 20.

-He began the 1974–75 season well with 41 not out and 66 against South Australia and 62 against the touring English side.
-Towards the end of the 1974–75 season, he scored his maiden first class century, 150 against Victoria, then made 72 against NSW.
-Some journalists said he was a possibility of the 1975 Ashes but he was not picked.
+Longer began the 1974–75 season well with 41 not out and 66 against South Australia and 62 against the touring English side.
+Towards the end of the 1974–75 season, he scored his maiden first class century, 150 against Victoria, in just his sixth first class game.
+He then made 72 against NSW.
+Some journalists said he was a possibility for the 1975 Ashes tour but he was not picked.

-In 1975-76 Langer scored 111 and 64 against NSW but was outshone by Kim Hughes' century in the latter's first class debut.
+In 1975–76 Langer scored 111 and 64 against NSW but was outshone by Kim Hughes' century in the latter's first class debut.
 He made 91 and 76 against the touring West Indians.
-There was instability in the Australian team that summer; Langer was discussed as a test prospect but the selectors eventually went with Graham Yallop and Gary Cosier.
+There was instability in the Australian team that summer; Langer was discussed as a test prospect but the selectors eventually went with Graham Yallop and Gary Cosier as the new batters in the side.

-Langer performed well during the 1976–77 season, including 55 and 76 against New South Wales, 77 against Victoria, 87 against Pakistan, 52 against Victoria, 71 vs NSW and 83 against the touring English.
+Langer performed well during the 1976–77 season, including 55 and 76 against New South Wales, 77 against Victoria, 87 against Pakistan (again overshone by Kim Hughes who made 137), 52 against Victoria, 71 vs NSW and 83 against the touring English.

+In early December 1976 Ian Chappell said Langer should be picked in the Australian side to play Pakistan over other batters such as Yallop and Cosier, as well as emerging talents like Martin Kent and Kim Hughes, because he was more consistent.
+However the selectors decided to persist with Cosier, while Kim Hughes was selected as the back up batter on the 1976-77 tour of New Zealand.

 In January 1977 Ian Chappell picked Langer for his hypothetical squad to tour England in 1977, stating that:

 Langer impresses me because he has proven himself as a consistent batsmen over the past few years.
 I've always believed that it takes 3–4 years to prove yourself as a Shield batsman, and Langer has achieved that.
 He is more of a grafting batsman than any of his rivals and that should definitely count in his favour, given the current state of Australian batting.
 He probably doesn't have as much natural ability as some others around, but he has proved that he can make best use of what he has got.
 He's prepared to work hard, and has tightened his game a lot since he came into first class cricket.
 His ability to get his head down and his tight defence will both be strong assets in England.

-However Australian selectors preferred Hughes, Craig Serjeant and David Hookes.
+However Australian selectors overlooked Langer again in favour of Hughes, Craig Serjeant, and David Hookes.